EdoardoLaGreca/werc-on-openbsd/README.md

 doas ./setup.sh
 ```

+The `setup.sh` script does not automatically start `httpd` and `slowcgi`.
+It behaves like that for two reasons: firstly you might want to make some final changes to your website before displaying it publicly and secondly you may have to reboot your system before starting the webserver if `/etc/fstab` has been changed by the script.
+The script should display a log message if you need to reboot (and/or `/etc/fstab` has been changed).
+The absence of such message in the log means that rebooting is not necessary.
+This does not apply to `unsetup.sh`.

 ### Running parts

 Instead of running the entire script, one might want to run just one or some parts to, for example, debug the script or run again a part which could not terminate successfully.
 To do so is as simple as passing the function names to the script as arguments.
 An example is shown below.